superscriptjs/superscript/readme.md

 ## Documentation

 Visit [superscriptjs.com](http://superscriptjs.com) for all the details on how to get started playing with SuperScript.
+Or [read the wiki](https://github.com/silentrob/superscript/wiki)

 Also make sure you check out and install the [SuperScript Web Editor](https://github.com/silentrob/superscript-editor)